-Over the past couple weeks, I ran an experiment to help determine a better content baseline for the real estate industry.
-I looked at page one results for "[city] real estate" for 22 major cities across the United States and Canada, and recorded the amount of content on each of the top results.
+Over the past couple weeks, we ran an experiment to help determine a better content baseline for the real estate industry.
+We looked at page one results for "[city] real estate" for 22 major cities across the United States and Canada, and recorded the amount of content on each of the top results.

 This experiment gave me a better idea of what our clients' competition is doing, and helps set new content targets, based on the average number of words on top-performing pages.

 The result?
 1,568 words.

 That's the mean word count for all the pages that showed up on page, organically.

 And while we're glad to know that, it's actually not the most interesting thing we discovered throughout the experiment.
 By looking at hundreds of top-performing pages, we got a pretty good look into what types of content do well in the search engines—and there were some unexpected trends.

 1. The Portals Actually Have A Lot of Content